-- a. issuing no-contact orders to prevent any contact between the Complainant, the Respondent, witnesses and/or third parties; - b. providing the Complainant an escort to ensure that he or she can move safely between classes, work, and/or activities: - c. changing a Complainant's or a Respondent's on-campus housing or dining, if any, to a different on-campus location and providing assistance from University support staff in completing the relocation; - d. arranging to dissolve a campus housing contract and offering a pro-rated refund; - e. changing work arrangements; - f. rescheduling class work, assignments, and examinations without penalty; - g. arranging for the Complainant to take an incomplete in a class; or - h. moving the Complainant or the Respondent from one class section to another without penalty; - i. permitting a temporary withdrawal from the University; - j. providing alternative course completion options without penalty; - k. providing counseling services; - I. suspension of Respondent's social privileges; - m. taking disciplinary action against the Respondent before resolution of the Complaint; - n.
-Providing academic support services such as tutoring. - o.
+- A. issuing no-contact orders to prevent any contact between the Complainant, the Respondent, witnesses and/or third parties; - B. providing the Complainant an escort to ensure that he or she can move safely between classes, work, and/or activities; - C. changing a Complainant's or a Respondent's on-campus housing or dining, if any, to a different on-campus location and providing assistance from University support staff in completing the relocation: - D. arranging to dissolve a campus housing contract and offering a pro-rated refund; - E. changing work arrangements; - F. rescheduling class work, assignments, and examinations without penalty; - G. arranging for the Complainant to take an incomplete in a class; or - H. moving the Complainant or the Respondent from one class section to another without penalty; - I. permitting a temporary withdrawal from the University; - J. providing alternative course completion options without penalty; - K. providing counseling services; - L. suspension of Respondent's social privileges;

+- M. taking disciplinary action against the Respondent before resolution of the Complaint; - N. Providing academic support services such as tutoring.

 Complainant will receive written notification of the availability of the interim measures whether or not the Complainant chooses to report the incident to the University Public Safety Department or local law enforcement.